It’s been a minute. I’ve been sorting through some pesky life questions and am still uncertain as to where this blog is going. That’s OK for now.

 Magic.
 My magic.

-For many Pagans, magic has a fairly literal meaning.
-We tend to practice ritual magics for various purposes, healing, divination, and other forms of what can also only be termed as magic.
-Other folks, particularly those of the Abrahamic faiths, may bristle at the word, even though their own rituals and practices may look similar.
-The question of what magic is or isn’t could take up an ongoing blog forever on its own.
-For now, I really like what True Blood said about it early on in their series (which got too…well, just too …for me down the line):
+For many Pagans, “magic” has a fairly literal meaning.
+They may practice ritual magics for various purposes, such as healing and divination.
+Other folks, particularly those of the Abrahamic faiths, may bristle at the word, even though their own rituals and practices often look similar.
+The question of what magic is or isn’t could take up a never-ending post all on its own.
+For now, I really like what True Blood said about it early on in their series:

 I am coming to a crossroads in my life.
 I don’t know what’s going to happen, and I have been feeling powerless.